GeorgeNAL/sc-tulsa/content/blog/tulsa-area-schools-unreliable-partners-youth-sports.md

 - athletic performance
 draft: false
 ---
-Back-to-school didn’t even last into September for several Tulsa-area school districts.
+### Back-to-school didn’t even last into September for several Tulsa-area school districts.
+If the districts can't figure out school, no one should count on them for school sports.

 Apparently, in the midst of all the politics, virtual-hybrid models, Zoom conference calls, sanitation protocols and who knows what else, school administrators didn’t think to plan for most obvious, predictable, inevitable event of the new school year: students testing positive for COVID-19.

 Well, that’s one possibility, that they didn’t plan for it.